Abstract

 Membrane disordering as the cause of P-gp inhibition can be excluded

-Using 2H-NMR, we provided direct evidence for the negligibly small membrane-disordering effect of detergents examined in this study at concentrations relevant for P-gp-ATPase activity (Fig. 4, AC).
+Using 2H-NMR, we provided direct evidence for the negligibly small membrane-disordering effect of detergents examined in this study at concentrations relevant for P-gp-ATPase activity (Fig. 4, A–C).
 The lack of a positive correlation between the extent of P-gp-ATPase inhibition and membrane disordering makes it possible to exclude membrane disordering as the cause of P-gp-ATPase inhibition.
 Membrane partitioning of drugs such as verapamil leads to similar or even more pronounced membrane-disordering effects (34).
 Membrane-embedded transporters such as P-gp thus seem to cope well with small packing-density fluctuations in their environment (see also Aanismaa et al. (35)).

 Allocrit amphiphilicity as such is not sufficient for P-gp-ATPase activation

 We investigated the amphiphilicity of different detergents by means of surface activity measurements.
-All detergents were highly surface active and reached a similar maximum surface pressure, indicating that all detergents were strongly amphiphilic (Fig. 2, AC).
+All detergents were highly surface active and reached a similar maximum surface pressure, indicating that all detergents were strongly amphiphilic (Fig. 2, A–C).
 Nevertheless, they stimulated the P-gp-ATPase to very different extents.
 The observation that amphiphilicity as such was not sufficient to activate the P-gp-ATPase raised the question of whether a certain balance between hydrophobic and hydrophilic forces was required for optimal P-gp-ATPase activity.

 The correlation between binding affinity and rate of transport

 To get further insight into the mechanism underlying the large variations in the detergent-induced P-gp-ATPase activities we quantified the affinity of binding of detergents to the lipid membrane and to the transporter.
-Binding of the detergents discussed in this study to the lipid membrane was driven by the hydrophobic effect, with free-energy contributions per methylene group determined as Δ(ΔGlw0)CH2 ≈ −2.6 kJ/mol for the cationic Cm-TAC and as Δ(ΔGlw0)CH2 ≈ −3.3 kJ/mol for the electrically neutral Cm-gluc and Cm-malt.
+Binding of the detergents discussed in this study to the lipid membrane was driven by the hydrophobic effect, with free-energy contributions per methylene group determined as ≈ −2.6 kJ/mol for the cationic Cm-TAC and as ≈ −3.3 kJ/mol for the electrically neutral Cm-gluc and Cm-malt.
 The free-energy contributions from polar headgroups were positive (Table S2).
 Binding of the detergents to the transporter is due exclusively to weak electrostatic interactions (i.e., hydrogen bonding or cation-π interactions) between the TMDs and the polar headgroups, whereas the hydrophobic part remained associated with the lipids, as shown previously for CmEOn (11).

-Fig. 5 A displays the rate of ATP hydrolysis, V1 (log scale), as a function of the detergent's free energy of binding from water to the first binding region of the transporter, ΔGtw(1)0.
-For 7 of 34 detergents measured (Cm-TAC (m = 10–16), C7-gluc, Anameg-7, and C13-malt), the rate of ATP hydrolysis (log scale) decreased linearly with decreasing free energy of binding from water to the transporter, ΔGtw(1)0, as observed previously for drugs (9) and other detergents (10,11).
-Although structurally closely related, the remaining 27 detergents reduced the ATPase activity of P-gp much more than expected on the basis of their free energy of binding from water to the transporter, ΔGtw(1)0.
+Fig. 5 A displays the rate of ATP hydrolysis, V1 (log scale), as a function of the detergent's free energy of binding from water to the first binding region of the transporter, .
+For 7 of 34 detergents measured (Cm-TAC (m = 10–16), C7-gluc, Anameg-7, and C13-malt), the rate of ATP hydrolysis (log scale) decreased linearly with decreasing free energy of binding from water to the transporter, , as observed previously for drugs (9) and other detergents (10,11).
+Although structurally closely related, the remaining 27 detergents reduced the ATPase activity of P-gp much more than expected on the basis of their free energy of binding from water to the transporter, .
 For 6 of 27 molecules (C12EO3, C6-gluc, C8-gluc, C12-malt, and C14-malt), K1 and V1 values could still be determined (Fig. 5 A).
 For the remaining 21 detergents only K2 and V2 values are available (Table 1).
 The V2 values dropped to ∼20% for all detergents.
 None of the compounds inhibited the ATPase activity completely below the CMC, which suggests that detergents were still flopped at a low rate.

 Compared to the activating C7-gluc, the closely related inhibitory analogs revealed a more negative free energy of lipid-water partitioning.
-The reduction was determined as Δ(ΔGlw0) ≈ −3.3 kJ/mol (C8-gluc), Δ(ΔGlw0) ≈ −2.7 kJ/mol (Cyglu-3) (estimated from the CMCs (25)), and Δ(ΔGlw0) ≈ −1.8 kJ/mol) (C7-Tgluc).
+The reduction was determined as ≈ −3.3 kJ/mol (C8-gluc), ≈ −2.7 kJ/mol (Cyglu-3) (estimated from the CMCs (25)), and ≈ −1.8 kJ/mol) (C7-Tgluc).
 This group of modulators (C8-gluc, Cyglu-3, and Tgluc) thus showed a higher affinity to the membrane relative to C7-gluc.
 The second group of modulators (C8-malt and Cymal-3) exhibited almost the same affinity to the membrane as C7-gluc (Table 1) but a higher affinity to the transporter, due to the duplication of the sugar moiety (Table S1).
 Duplication of the sugar moiety in detergents may be compared with duplication of the hydrogen-bond-donor motifs in drugs, which also lead to a shift from activation to inhibition of the P-gp-ATPase (36).
 Enhancing the affinity to the membrane (at constant affinity to the transporter) or enhancing the affinity to the transporter (at constant affinity to the membrane) thus caused a slowdown of the ATPase activity.
 Increasing both affinities as in Anameg-7 (Fig. 2 D) preserved the optimal balance found for C7-gluc.
 Anameg-7 therefore behaved like an ideal P-gp allocrit (Fig. 2 D).

 Fast hydrolysis—slow hydrolysis—no hydrolysis: a matter of balance between affinities of allocrit to the lipid membrane and the transporter

 The above data suggest that the balance between the affinity of the detergent's hydrophobic anchor to the lipid membrane and the detergent's polar headgroup to the TMDs is crucial for the rate of ATP hydrolysis and transport by P-gp.
-To illustrate the role of the balance between the two affinities, we plotted the P-gp-ATPase activity (log scale) as a function of the ratio q of the two free energies of binding, ΔGlw0/ΔGtl(1)0 for the series Cm-TAC, Cm-gluc, Cm-malt, and C12EOn (Fig. 5 B).
+To illustrate the role of the balance between the two affinities, we plotted the P-gp-ATPase activity (log scale) as a function of the ratio q of the two free energies of binding, for the series Cm-TAC, Cm-gluc, Cm-malt, and C12EOn (Fig. 5 B).
 For the electrically neutral compounds, Cm-gluc, Cm-malt, C12EOn, and CmEO8 (not included for clarity), the optimal ratio was consistently around q = 2.7 ± 0.2.
 This is remarkable considering the fact that the concentration of half-maximum activity of the most activating Cm-gluc (m = 7) is about four orders of magnitude higher than the concentration of half-maximum activity, K1, of the most activating Cm-malt (m = 13) (Fig. 1 C).
 The same optimum ratio was also observed for Anameg-7.
 The optimum ratio q for the permanently charged Cm-TAC is higher than that for the neutral compounds, suggesting that the cationic charge has an additional repulsive function and may support the flopping process.
 The ATPase activity of the series varying in alkyl chain lengths (Cm-TAC, Cm-gluc, and Cm-malt) (Fig. 5 B) revealed a steeper dependence on the ratio q than the series varying in the number of ethoxyl groups (C12EOn) (Fig. 5 C).
 A high affinity of the detergent's alkyl chain to the lipid relative to the affinity of the detergent's headgroup to the TMDs and vice versa seems to reduce the rate of flopping.
 These data further support (4,5) the idea that allocrit transport is the rate-limiting step.

 Beyond a certain alkyl chain length the inhibitory potency of the detergents decreased and finally even disappeared (Fig. 1).
 The limiting length of the hydrophobic anchor was m = 18 for Cm-TAC, m > 12 for Cm-gluc, and m > 14 for Cm-malt.
 In the case of CmEO8, a reduced inhibition was also observed for m = 14 and no interaction was seen for m = 16 (11).
 Since there are differences not only among the limiting lengths of the hydrophobic anchors, but in the entire molecular length, a steric length constraint seems unlikely.
 The lack of an interaction with the P-gp-ATPase therefore seems due instead to the lipid affinity being too high relative to the transporter affinity.
 This prevents occlusion of the transport pathway and imparts selectivity to transport by P-gp.